BMW X5 hybrid practicality & boot space

 |Length||Width||Height||Boot volume (seats up/down)|

 As you'd expect given its size, the BMW X5 hybrid is very spacious inside.
-But it's a fraction less spacious than its petrol and diesel-engined brethren, due to space being taken up by the hybrid battery.
-That also means you can't have seven seats in this model.
+But it is a fraction less spacious than its petrol and diesel-engined brethren, due to space being taken up by the hybrid battery.
+That also means you can't have seven seats in this model, as you can in the Volvo XC90 T8.

 BMW X5 hybrid interior space, storage & comfort